Childhood and Education Journey of Manny Pacquiao in Timeline

 2022: End of Senate Term

-In 2022, Manny Pacquiao's term as a senator of the Philippines came to an end.
+In 2022, Manny Pacquiao's term as a senator of the Philippines came to an end, concluding his service in that role.

-As of August 2023, Manny Pacquiao's YouTube channel had 990,000 subscribers.
-The Pacquiao family members have their own separate YouTube channels, posting content about their activities.
+As of August 2023, Manny Pacquiao has a YouTube channel with 990,000 subscribers.
+The Pacquiao family actively posts content about their activities on their separate YouTube channels.

-On May 27, 2024, Mary Divine Grace "Princess" Pacquiao, one of Manny's daughters, graduated from secondary school at Brent International School.
+On May 27, 2024, Manny Pacquiao's daughter, Princess Pacquiao, graduated from secondary school at Brent International School.

 Following an unsuccessful campaign in the 2025 Senate election, Manny Pacquiao announced his intention to retire from politics and came out of retirement from boxing.